If you're based in Australia and serious about German translation....

 If you're serious about a freelance translation career in Australia, then you should consider membership.

-AUSIT aims to promote standards in the industry and to provide government, industry, the media and the general public with information about the translation and interpreting professions.
+It aims to promote standards in the industry and to provide government, industry, the media and the general public with information about the translation and interpreting professions.

 Founded in 1987, the association also has a code of ethics to which its members adhere.

-There are 3 categories of membership:
+AUSIT offers 3 categories of membership:

 The institute has branches in each state.
 It encourages networking and